ThatRedox/ChunkyClPlugin/README.md

 Rough performance with a RTX 2070 is around 10 times that of the traditional CPU renderer as of 2021-02-02.

 Decreasing `Render threads` or `CPU utilization` may improve GPU performance.
 A good starting point is 1 `render thread` at 100% `CPU utilization`.
-In addition, if you don't want/need to render entities, disable the `Enable entities` checkbox.

 ## Compatibility